 Ceiling Fans create a "wind chill" effect, allowing you to raise your thermostat temperature by 4 degrees while still feeling just as cool.
 Avoid using major appliances during the hours when the temperature is at its highest.
 Gadgets such as washers, dryers, dishwashers, and hot water heaters all add to the heat in your home while running.
 Finally, remember that lights generate heat.
 Use LED's or leave lights off and use natural sunlight as long as you feel comfortable.

 The town of Atkinson is one of New Hampshire's best kept secrets.
-Hidden among the pines along the southern edge of the Granite State, Atkinson boasts quaint, comfortable neighborhoods surrounded by a thriving economy.
+Hidden amongst the pines along the southern edge of the Granite State, Atkinson boasts quaint, comfortable neighborhoods surrounded by a thriving economy.
 We at Lewis Builders Development pride ourselves in being part of Atkinson's great history—after all, we have called this town our home for almost 60 years!